James Street (Hamilton, Ontario): Transit

-Westend incline railway
+West End Incline Railway

 James Street, at the base of the Niagara Escarpment (mountain) was the site of the city's first Incline railway (1892–1932).
 Back then, the Incline railway on James Street was known as the Hamilton & Barton Incline Railway.
 It connected to present day Upper James Street.
 The city's second Incline railway on Wentworth Street South, (1895–1936), was known as the Eastend Incline Railway but was often called, The Mount Hamilton Incline Railway.
 The Eastend Incline on Wentworth Street was electrically operated and the Westend Incline on James Street depended on steam for its power.
 The west end lincline closed in 1932 and tracks removed and all that remains is a trail of the old railway.

 In 1924, following the city's booming development in the east, there was some serious discussion regarding the addition of a third incline railway.
 The 2 locations be considered at the time were Sherman Avenue or Ottawa Street South.
 The population of Hamilton Mountain at the time was 6,000.

 In 1929, the city's brochures were using the motto, "The City Beautiful and Hub of Canadian Highways" as well as "The City of Opportunity".
 In regards to the Incline railways, the brochures go on to boast, "There is no finer view anywhere on the North American continent than the panorama to be seen from the Hamilton mountain.
 The city below, the blue waters of Hamilton harbour and Lake Ontario.
 In the background, flanked on the east by the famous Niagara Fruit District and on the west by the beautiful Dundas Valley and a range of hills, combine to make a picture no artist could paint.
 There are several roads leading up to the summit and you can drive upon "high", but if you want to enjoy a unique experience and give the family a thrill, drive your car onto one of the Incline Railways and you will have something to tell the folks about when you go back home."